bitcoindevkit/bitcoindevkit.org/docs/tutorials/bdk_cli_basics.md

 }
 ```

-- Verify transcation in the memory pool on testnet [Mempool-testnet!](https://mempool.space/testnet)
+- Verify transaction in the memory pool on testnet [Mempool-testnet!](https://mempool.space/testnet)

 :::tip
 Run sync one more time and see that the balance has decreased.